epurola/AimBot/README.md

 You have my **License to Kill** — permission to use this code to dominate your enemies (offline), but remember: with great power comes great responsibility.
 Use wisely and play fair outside the game.

+EXAMPLE IMAGES ARE FROM A VIDEO AND NOT FROM A REAL GAME.
+DO NOT CHEAT IN ONLINE GAMES
 ![alt text](image.png)
 ![alt text](image-1.png)